sriemannn/blinding_in_tDCS/README.md

 - 0 representing completly random blinding (half the participants guess correct, half guess right)
 - 1 representing complete unblinding (all participants guess right)
 - -1 representing all participants guess their treatment wrong
+    - could be also problematic: may indicate "unblinding" in the opposite direction
 - if -0.2 <= Bang's BI <= 0.2: blinding is considered to be successful
 - lack of blinding can be considered if relevant limit of the one-sided confidence interval does not cover 0 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8533681/)